oboukary/MLE_captsone_project/README.md

 > Install xgboost by

 ## Summary of Results
-See GitHub repo and Medium blog post (https://oboukary.github.io/udacity_mle_nanodegree) for summary of results.
+See GitHub repo and personnol [blog post](https://oboukary.github.io/udacity_mle_nanodegree) for summary of results.

 ## Licenses and Acknowledgements
 This project was completed as part of the Udacity machine learning Nanodegree.